users module reads and updates user profiles and lets the logged-in user act on the social graph of an arbitrary target user, addressed by userId.

 checkUsernameAvailability

-Checks whether a username is available.The username to check.
+Checks whether a username is available.string

 Promise<{ available: boolean }>